Emergency Food Storage For Long Term Power Outages

 Instead, you need a better plan.

-Why You Should Never Rely Soley On Your Freezer
+Never Rely Only On Your Freezer

-Large chest freezers are a modern convenience that you should consider for your family.
+Large chest freezers are a modern convenience.

-You can store extra meats, cheeses, bread, and desserts when you find them on clearance.
-You can be ready for large family visits and holiday dinners.
+• You can store extra meats, cheeses, bread, and desserts when you find them on clearance.

 There are many reasons for owning and utilizing a large freezer, but survival food storage isn’t one of them.